m-mils/Saguinus/README.md

 # 🚀 Saguinus

-A lightweight writing environment for standalone documents and focused content creation.
+A document-focused writing environment powered by Markdown.

-Built for speed, simplicity, and direct interaction with your writing.
+Saguinus is designed to feel like a modern document editor, while using Markdown as its underlying format for structure and portability.

+The goal is simple:
+write in a clean, document-style interface without losing the flexibility of Markdown.

 ---

-## ✨ Core Capabilities
+## ✨ What Saguinus is

-### 🧠 Distraction-Free Editing
-A minimal writing surface designed to reduce friction and keep attention on content creation.
+Saguinus is a **document writer**, not a notes system or knowledge base.

+It focuses on:

+- Writing structured documents in a familiar editor-like experience
+- Keeping content as standalone files
-- Responsive and lightweight interface
+- Using Markdown internally for consistency and portability
-- Smooth scrolling and live rendering
-- Optimized for uninterrupted writing flow
+- Providing a smooth, document-first workflow

+You write like you would in a traditional document editor, while Markdown handles structure behind the scenes.

 ---

+## 🧠 Key Capabilities

+### 📝 Document-first editing experience
+Saguinus is designed to behave like a modern writing environment:

+- Continuous document flow (not block-based note systems)
+- Live rendering while editing
+- Minimal UI interference

+---

+### ⚙️ Markdown-powered engine
+All documents are based on Markdown internally.

+This ensures:
+- Clean structured output
+- Portability of content
+- Predictable formatting behavior

+Markdown is not the interface — it is the foundation.

+---

-### 📄 Independent Documents
+### 📄 Independent documents
-Each file exists as a self-contained unit.
+Each file is a standalone document.

-There are no enforced structures, hierarchies, or workflows — you decide how to organize your work.
+There are no required folders, hierarchies, or systems to manage — just documents.

+---

+### 🖼️ Media support
+Images can be embedded directly into documents and aligned:

+- Left
+- Center
+- Right

+---

+### ⚡ Writing shortcuts
+Keyboard shortcuts for faster document editing:

+- Bold
+- Italic
+- Save
+- New document
+- Export to PDF

 ---